dikortis/LetsTalkETC/Episodes/Episode_14.md

 **Carlo Vicari:**
-yeah yeah
+yes
-definitely I mean we we have a chance to talk a lot about et Cie while I was over in vegas which was pretty awesome so that was a pretty interesting conversation between me you and bellezza was Philip right
+definitely I mean we we have a chance to talk a lot about ETC while I was over in vegas which was pretty awesome so that was a pretty interesting conversation between me you and bellezza was Philip

 **Joel Dietz:**
- yeah
+ yes
 Philip pylorus one of my key business partners here at the moment